vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    The callback runs on whichever thread reaps the submission — another filter's submit, or a core memory pressure sweep — so it must be safe to call from any thread.
-No core lock is held while it runs, so it may take its own, create or destroy pools, and acquire from another pool; it must not acquire a context from the pool that is reaping it.
+No core lock is held while it runs, so it may take its own, allocate, create pools and acquire from other pools.
+It must not free or wait on any exec pool — freeGPUExecPool_ and gpuExecPoolWaitIdle_ wait for in-flight releases, so either would wait on itself — and must not acquire from the pool that is reaping it.
+The reaping thread may be one inside your own getFrame (a gated acquire or a failed allocation sweeps), so do not hold a lock across those calls that the callback also takes.

 ----------